-Developmental Psychology (PSY 2209) Fall 2017
+Developmental Psychology (PSY 2209) Fall 2018

 Syllabus, McDaniel College Budapest Campus

 Instructor: Anna Babarczy Meeting Times: Thursday Office Hours: After class or by appointment

 Contact Information

-Email: babarczy@cogsci.bme.hu
+Email: babarczy@cogsci.bme.hu Class website: Blackboard

-Phone: 0630 3514843

-(It is best to send SMS.
-I cannot pick up the phone if

-I'm teaching.)

 Course Description

 General Objectives

 Developmental psychology studies the cognitive, social and emotional development of people from conception to the end of their lives.
 The course will adopt a life-span approach to developmental psychology and although the main emphasis will be on typical childhood and adolescent development, we will also look briefly at disorders of childhood development and at changes in cognitive, social and emotional functions in old age.
 Developmental psychology is an empirical science: Theoretical models of human development are tested and improved through observations and experiments.
 These models can help us understand why things may go wrong, how to help people with certain disorders, how to create better learning and work environments, and how to adjust our everyday environment to the needs of people as they change over their lifetime.

 The main goals of the course are: